advanderveer/ep/v2/README.md

 - [x] SHOULD add and test form decoding
 - [x] SHOULD allow outputs to specify template method that returns the template type directly, not just the name
-- [ ] SHOULD make sure that the PrivateError hook also sets the "no-sniff" header like the std library
+- [x] SHOULD make sure that the PrivateError hook also sets the "nosniff" header like the std library
+- [x] SHOULD make it clear that the build-in error hook only creates outputs for ep.Error errors
 - [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method